wharfkit/website/src/lib/docs/ContractKit/GetMethod.md

 // This will retrieve the first row of the table.
 ```

-To get a specific row, the `get` method can be called with a primary index value as it's only parameter:
+To get a specific row, the `get` method can be called with a primary index value as its only parameter:

 ```typescript
 const row = await contract.table("table_name").get(17)